bYSTANDERgames/Colon.Slash/README.md

 # Colon.Slash
 A Language I made over Python.
-You Only have Four Lines, Code whatever you want!.
+You Only have Four Lines, Code whatever you want!. btw sorry for my bad code

 !
 Warning : Alot of Bugs